mosip/documentation/docs/pre-registration.md

 Once the resident completes the above process, their data will be downloaded at the respective registration centers prior to their appointment.
 This data will further be used during the registration process.
 MOSIP pre-registration module supports multiple languages.

 ## Features
-Pre-registration is a resident facing web-based portal using which an individual can pre-enrol and book an appointment for registering in MOSIP.
 Below are some of the features associated with pre-registration.

 ### Functional features
 * Email or phone number based login using OTP